Christophe Pélissier (football manager): Managerial career

-Pélissier began his managerial career with his former clubs US Revel and AS Muret.
+Pélissier began his managerial career with his former clubs Revel and Muret.
 In 2007, he helped Luzenac win the amateur 2014 Championnat National and earned promotion into the professional Ligue 2 for the first time.
 However, the club was prohibited from joining the Ligue 2 for non-sporting reasons, and shortly thereafter Pélissier left the club.

 In 2014, Pélissier joined Amiens, and helped them get promoted into the Ligue 1 for the first time in their history.
-On 29 May 2019, Pélissier became the manager of FC Lorient.
+On 29 May 2019, Pélissier became the manager of Lorient.